FRRouting/frr/doc/user/bgp.rst

    it is considered as external BGP peer, so the route will not be announced to the peer.

-When BGP communities attribute is received, duplicated communities value in the communities attribute is ignored and each communities values are sorted in numerical order.
+When the communities attribute is received duplicate community values in the attribute are ignored and value is sorted in numerical order.

 .. _bgp-community-lists:

 Community Lists
 ^^^^^^^^^^^^^^^

-BGP community list is a user defined BGP communities attribute list.
-BGP community list can be used for matching or manipulating BGP communities attribute in updates.
+Community lists are user defined lists of community attribute values.
+These lists can be used for matching or manipulating the communities attribute in UPDATE messages.

-There are two types of community list.
-One is standard community list and another is expanded community list.
-Standard community list defines communities attribute.
-Expanded community list defines communities attribute string with regular expression.
-Standard community list is compiled into binary format when user define it.
-Standard community list will be directly compared to BGP communities attribute in BGP updates.
-Therefore the comparison is faster than expanded community list.
+There are two types of community list:

+standard
+   This type accepts an explicit value for the atttribute.

+expanded
+   This type accepts a regular expression.
+Because the regex must be interpreted on each use expanded community lists are slower than standard lists.

 .. index:: ip community-list standard NAME permit|deny COMMUNITY
 .. clicmd:: ip community-list standard NAME permit|deny COMMUNITY

-   This command defines a new standard community list.
-COMUNITY is communities value.
-The COMUNITY is compiled into community structure.
+   This command defines a new standard community list. ``COMMUNITY`` is communities value.
+The ``COMMUNITY`` is compiled into community structure.
    We can define multiple community list under same name.
 In that case match will happen user defined order.
 Once the community list matches to communities attribute in BGP updates it return permit or deny by the community list definition.
 When there is no matched entry, deny will be returned.
-When COMUNITY is empty it matches to any routes.
+When ``COMMUNITY`` is empty it matches to any routes.

-.. index:: ip community-list expanded NAME permit|deny LINE
+.. index:: ip community-list expanded NAME permit|deny COMMUNITY
-.. clicmd:: ip community-list expanded NAME permit|deny LINE
+.. clicmd:: ip community-list expanded NAME permit|deny COMMUNITY

-   This command defines a new expanded community list.
-COMUNITY is a string expression of communities attribute.
-COMUNITY can be a regular expression (:ref:`bgp-regular-expressions`) to match the communities attribute in BGP updates.
+   This command defines a new expanded community list. ``COMMUNITY`` is a string expression of communities attribute. ``COMMUNITY`` can be a regular expression (:ref:`bgp-regular-expressions`) to match the communities attribute in BGP updates.

-.. index:: no ip community-list NAME
-.. clicmd:: no ip community-list NAME
+.. deprecated:: 5.0
+   It is recommended to use the more explicit versions of this command.

-.. index:: no ip community-list standard NAME
+.. index:: ip community-list NAME permit|deny COMMUNITY
-.. clicmd:: no ip community-list standard NAME
+.. clicmd:: ip community-list NAME permit|deny COMMUNITY

+   When the community list type is not specified, the community list type is automatically detected.
+If ``COMMUNITY`` can be compiled into communities attribute, the community list is defined as a standard community list.
+   Otherwise it is defined as an expanded community list.
+This feature is left for backward compatibility.
+Use of this feature is not recommended.

-.. index:: no ip community-list expanded NAME
+.. index:: no ip community-list [standard|expanded] NAME
-.. clicmd:: no ip community-list expanded NAME
+.. clicmd:: no ip community-list [standard|expanded] NAME

-   These commands delete community lists specified by NAME.
-All of community lists shares a single name space.
-So community lists can be removed simply specifying community lists name.

-.. index:: show ip community-list
-.. clicmd:: show ip community-list
+   Deletes the community list specified by ``NAME``.
+All community lists share the same namespace, so it's not necessary to specify ``standard`` or ``expanded``; these modifiers are purely aesthetic.

-.. index:: show ip community-list NAME
+.. index:: show ip community-list [NAME]
-.. clicmd:: show ip community-list NAME
+.. clicmd:: show ip community-list [NAME]

-   This command displays current community list information.
-When NAME is specified the specified community list's information is shown.
+   Displays community list information.
+When ``NAME`` is specified the specified community list's information is shown.

    ::